preciofishbone/OmniaDocsG2/setup/setup-yammer-in-omnia/index.rst

 Setup Yammer in Omnia
 =======================

-Follow these steps to setup in Omnia.
+Follow these steps to setup Yammer in Omnia Online.

 (We are still working this guide - as is quite obvious - it will be edited soon).